Panic Attack Recovery

 E-mail

-Noteworthy was his trip to a place called Bhutan.
+In the documentary Fox makes a trip to a place called Bhutan.
 Bhutan is small Buddhist nation situated between China and India which has a government policy that dictates happiness.
 Instead of a Gross National Product, they've adopted the idea of Gross National Happiness.
 The Bhutanese constitution states that government programs should be judged by the happiness they bring rather than by the economic benefit.

-This is interesting because many folks probably think of happiness as state that just happens to them.
+This is interesting because many folks probably think of happiness as a state that just happens to them.
 The truth is, happiness takes work.
 That’s why I thought discussing Bhutan was such a great lead-in.

 1. Having an agenda in which you commit to taking control of your life